KatsanikJr/stabilization-long-input-delay/README.md

 - **MATLAB**
 - **CVX toolbox** (with a compatible SDP solver such as SeDuMi, SDPT3, or MOSEK)
 - **Symbolic Math Toolbox** (for the computation of theoretical constants in `epsilon_star.m` and `barepsilon_star.m`)
 ## Usage

 The folder names (Section_4.1, Section_4.2, Section_4.3) correspond directly to the section numbering in the paper, to make it easy to locate the scripts associated with each set of simulation results.

-The simulation results of Section 4 can be reproduced by running the scripts contained in the folders
+The simulation results of Section 4 can be reproduced by running the scripts contained in the folders:

-Section_4.1/ — Implements controllers U1 and U2 with dwell-time knowledge.
+#### Section_4.1/ — Implements controllers U1 and U2 with dwell-time knowledge.
 Run:

 U1_dwell_time.m

 U2_dwell_time.m

 epsilon_star.m

 barepsilon_star.m

-Section_4.2/ — Comparison with the exact predictor and no dwell time knowledge cases.
+####  Section_4.2/ — Comparison with the exact predictor and no dwell time knowledge cases.
 Run:

 U1_nodwell_time.m

 U2_nodwell_time.m

 ExactPredictor_Uex.m

 Then compute the performance index.

 Run:

 Performance_Index.m

-Section_4.3/ — Robustness to delay mismatches (delay perturbations).
+####  Section_4.3/ — Robustness to delay mismatches (delay perturbations).
 Run:

 U1_robust_0_95.m

 U1_robust_1_05.m

 U2_robust_0_95.m

 U2_robust_1_05.m